Ajay0-0Ram/Optimus/model/README.md

 Installation (VS Code):
 Open the project folder in VS Code.

 Create a virtual environment (recommended):
-Windows (PowerShell):

-python -m venv .venv
+Windows (PowerShell) - paste each one by one into terminal python -m venv .venv
 .venv\Scripts\Activate.ps1

-macOS / Linux:

-python3 -m venv .venv
+macOS / Linux - paste each one by one into terminal python3 -m venv .venv source .venv/bin/activate
-source .venv/bin/activate

 Select the virtual environment in VS Code:
 Ctrl+Shift+P → “Python: Select Interpreter” → choose .venv.

 Install Dependencies:
-pip install pandas numpy scikit-learn matplotlib pyarrow
+pip install pandas numpy scikit-learn matplotlib pyarrow flask python-dotenv google-genai

 pyarrow is required to read the Feather file format.

 How to Run:
-Make sure main.py and PulseBat.feather are in the same directory, then: python main.py
+Make sure main.py, app.py and PulseBat.feather are in the same directory, then: python main.py -> regular prediction model through the terminal python app.py -> flask generated chatbot and prediction form

 You will see:
 Cross-validation R² scores (leak check)
 Test set metrics (R², MSE, MAE)